StephanErb/engineering-notes/content/Algorithms.md

 Its about finding the right data structure and accompaning algorithm for the job.
 Generally, this depends on the number of elements involved in the computation (e.g., _internal memory_ vs _external memory algorithms_, _van Emde Boas Trees_ vs _[Fusion Trees]_, ...).

 ## Algorithm Engineering

 Performance depends on technological properties of machines like parallelism, data dependencies and memory hierarchies.
 These play a role even in lower order terms.

 General approach:

 1. Inspect all existing asymptotically optimal algorithms
 2. Choose the the simplest one.
+3. Implement your algorithm targeting a suitable machine model.
-3. Start to optimize it.
+4. Start to optimize it.
+Be aware, these optimizations are meant to be driven by theory and not just bit-level tricks.

     - identify and eliminate computations which are not required in all cases (excessive work)
     - optimize memory access patterns
     - eliminate branch miss-predictions (e.g., see _[Quicksort Branch Misspredictions]_)
     - ...

-    These optimizations are meant to be driven by theory and not just bit-level tricks.
-4. Always run your experiments on:
+5. Run your experiments on:

     - different architectures (e.g., current Intel, AMD, MIPS) to cover both CISC and RISC architectures
     - different types of inputs (e.g., uniformly distributed, skewed)
     - highly tuned competitors codes (i.e., how do you compare two medicore implementations?)

-5. Repeat
+6. Repeat

 ## Data Structures